mg-Ben/SMTP-Python/README.md

 2. [Deploy your local SMTP Client](#deploy-your-local-smtp-server)

 # Deploy your local SMTP Server
-On condition that you want to deploy the SMTP server:
+On condition that you want to deploy the SMTP Server:
+- Go to /server folder and:

 ```
 docker compose up --build